 “What do you mean?”

-“There is a lot of things down there that move quite rapidly, some of them walk.
-They don’t care if they bump into you, and if they do you will suffer not them.
-So just stay out of every things way.”
+“There are a lot of things down there that move quite rapidly; some of them walk.
+They don’t care if they bump into you, and if they do, you will suffer, not them.
+So just stay out of thing way.”

 “Come on, follow me.”

-They both descended upon the planet, the fungal canopy parted as they drew close.
-Appretend went in without hesitation, while Anodyne slowed his decent.
+They both descended upon the planet, and the fungal canopy parted as they drew close.
+Appretend went in without hesitation while Anodyne slowed his descent.
 He monitored the plant life sway unnaturally.
 He raised his hand to the sky.

 “Weird, no wind.
 Then why are these plants shifting so much?”